souro26/analyst-forecast-bias/README.md

 python src/signals.py
 ```

-The Makefile uses stamp files (`.stamps/`) to track which stages have run. `make` will only re-execute a stage if its source files (`src/`, `configs/`) have changed since it last ran.
-On Windows, install GNU make via Git Bash, WSL, or `choco install make`.
+`dvc repro` uses [`dvc.yaml`](dvc.yaml) to re-run only stages whose inputs have changed since the last run. `make` does the same via stamp files (`.stamps/`).
+Both require the Dolt data pull above as a prerequisite.
+On Windows, GNU make is available via Git Bash, WSL, or `choco install make`.

 Logs for each step are written to `logs/`.
 All model outputs go to `models/`, all figures to `reports/figures/`.